Welcome to the Dawson Active Learning Website.

 A growing body of research shows that active learning works.
 In a comprehensive meta-analysis of 225 studies in science, technology, engineering and mathematics (STEM) courses, active learning was shown to increase exam scores and conceptual gains while lowering failure rates when compared to traditional, lecture oriented pedagogies (see: Active learning increases student performance in science, engineering, and mathematics, by Freeman et al.,(2014) and available at www.pnas.org/cgi/doi/10.1073/pnas.1319030111), and the benefits extend into all fields of teaching and learning (see: How Learning Works, by Susan Ambrose et al., 2010, and; Engaging Ideas: The professor’s guide to integrating writing, critical thinking and active learning in the classroom, by John C. Bean).
 An extensive list of articles and books on active learning is available at: https://www.saltise.ca/resources/articles-and-books/.

 There are an increasingly growing number of resources available when it comes to active learning strategies and activities.
-A particularly good set of resources, developed by the SALTISE learning community that grew out of Dawson College and is based on researcher-practioner-partnerships (RPPs) are available at www.saltise.ca
+A particularly good set of resources, developed by the SALTISE organization that grew out of Dawson College and is based on researcher-practioner-partnerships (RPPs), are available at www.saltise.ca

 - Active learning strategies are general templates that can be tailored for content.